PTSD Age Statistics: Trauma And Prevalence Of PTSD

 PTSD is not necessarily a linear disorder.
 In general, you do not experience trauma and immediately begin to display symptoms of PTSD.
 This can be one of the reasons the disorder is often difficult to detect.
 Weeks, months, or even years can pass before symptoms arise, frequently making self-detection difficult and confusing.

 For some, it may seem as though they've lost their minds when persistent nightmares and recurring flashbacks begin years after a trauma.
 Others may be afraid and believe they will be mocked or derided for their weakness if they acknowledge that a traumatic event is still haunting them.
-Some may not connect their symptoms to the trauma itself and may instead consider symptoms signs of anxiety or discomfort.
+Some may not connect their symptoms to the trauma itself and may instead consider symptoms signs of anxiety, depression, or discomfort.

 Symptoms must generally last for one month or longer to qualify for a PTSD diagnosis, and a diagnosis must come from a licensed mental health professional.

-How does PTSD affect individuals and communities?
+How do PTSD symptoms affect individuals and communities?

 Symptoms of PTSD do not usually exist in a vacuum.
 By default, family members, friends, and other loved ones of people with PTSD may be affected by the condition.
 Because many people with PTSD may become emotionally distressed, withdrawn, and absent, loving relationships can be heavily fractured and strained when PTSD is present.